UrielCohen456/argocd-executor-plugin/README.md

 This is an ArgoCD plugin that allows you to interact with an argocd instance of your choice.
 This is meant to be easily available and to be used in your ci/cd needs.

+## Contributing

+Currently I am developing this on my own as my interest in workflow plugins is growing. <br>
+However, you are free to send me a message or create pull request or an issue if you have anything to suggest. <br>
+To get started check the hack directory for setting up the dev environment

 ## Example:

 ```yaml